1. Choose an "open" theme

 Rather than setting up all the food on one table, create stations: set up the hot food in one area (closest to the kitchen), the cold food & chips on the table, the bar outside (since it's typically the messiest station).
-This will help create a flow for guests to saunter about.
+This will help create a flow for guests to wander about and explore.

 7. Arrange various spaces

 Provide a quieter retreat for fiends who want to catch up.
-Others will want to hit the booze and music – and then there are the smokers (set out ashtrays!!!).
-If you have a room off limits (to harbor evil pets or heirloom family jewels) cordon off or lock the door.
+Others will want to hit the booze and music – and then there are the smokers (set out ashtrays).
+If you have a room off limits (to harbor rabid pets or heirloom family jewels) cordon off or lock the door.
 Police tape from the party store in a zigzag pattern works great.

 8. Attend to hosting duties

-While you should enjoy your party, do not neglect your hosting duties.
+First and foremost, you should enjoy your party, but do not neglect your hosting duties.
 Make sure guests have food and drinks, circulate and spend time with each friend.
 A drunk host is really no fun (someone has got to keep it together).
 Also, cook hot appetizers in batches allowing late-comers equal opportunity to the food selection.

 9. Take photos

 Fiends who hide in dark corners are especially good at helping the host during the party.
 They prefer tasks to sitting alone and rotting.
 Give them a tray and have them pass out hot appetizers or cocktails.
-This will create instant likeability and your wallflower fiend may even mingle.
+This will create instant likability and your wallflower fiend may even mingle.
 Circulating the food also ensures that all the food is eaten.
-Many guests will not loose a seat to visit the food table, but love when it comes to them.
+Some guests may not visit the food table, but will eat if it comes to them.

 11. Prepare activities early

-If you are planning a wicked activity, gather all the necessary items (and printed instructions) ahead of time.
+If you are planning a wicked activity, gather all the necessary items ahead of time.
 It's no fun trying to find candles and eyes of newt in a dark, guest-filled house.
 Place all components in a box and stash it under the food table, closet or other staging area where it will be undisturbed until needed.
-Keep in mind some people will not want to play a game – ridicule them publicly and maybe brandish a knife.
+Keep in mind some people will not want to participate – don't force anyone to play wicked games.

 12. Make good riddance favors

-A small favor in a little trick or treat bag will show your token of appreciation and finally get rid of last years Halloween candy.
-Personalize the favors with your guests' names.
+A small favor in a little trick or treat bag will send guests off with a smile and finally get rid of last year's Halloween candy.
+Personalize the favors with guest names.
 If small children were excluded from the rituals, be sure to prepare special goody bags for their parents to bring home to them.
 It shows appreciation for asking parents hire a sitter, who is now likely dead.